carbonblack/cbapi-python/README.md

 * **ignore_system_proxy**: If you have a system-wide proxy specified, setting this to True will force cbapi to bypass the proxy and directly connect to the CB server.

-Future versions of cbapi will also provide the ability to "pin" the TLS certificate so as to provide certificate verification on self-signed or internal CA signed certificates.
+Future versions of cbapi may provide the ability to "pin" the TLS certificate so as to provide certificate verification on self-signed or internal CA signed certificates.